-Unregistering a DLL file deletes its information from the Windows registry.
+Unregistering a DLL file deletes the .dll information from the Windows registry.
 Keep in mind some DLL files can't be unregistered.

 Receiving a .dll error on startup typically means a startup program is trying to access a missing .dll or remnants of old software.
 Ensure all programs are correctly installed and that there are no leftover traces of old software.